 Field-hunting tip

-Look in sedimentary rocks like limestone and chalk country — that is the host setting where echinoid typically forms.
+Look in sedimentary rocks like limestone and chalk country, the host setting where echinoid typically forms.
 If you start seeing calcite, quartz, pyrite in float, you are in the right ground.
 Field specimens usually show a test (the hard shell or skeleton of the echinoid) habit, so train your eye for that shape before scanning the outcrop.